xuankimtran/docs-1/pages/katalon-studio/docs/how-to-capture-objects-in-hybrid-apps.md

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/capture-objects-in-hybrid-apps/Chrome-Devtools.png" width="70%" alt="Debug-enabled Webviews in Devtools">

 11. Return to Katalon Studio.
 Create and automate objects in your test with inspected elements from Step 10.
-To learn more about creating test objects in Webview, see also [Web Test Object](https://docs.katalon.com/katalon-studio/docs/manage-web-test-object.html#in-manual-view).
+To learn more about creating test objects in Webview, you can refer to this document [Web Test Object](https://docs.katalon.com/katalon-studio/docs/manage-web-test-object.html#in-manual-view).
 In case you are defining test objects programmatically, you can use the following sample code in the script tab of your test:

 ```groovy